-The average spot price per pound of U_3O_8 , as reported by Ux Consulting Company, LLC and TradeTech, LLC, for the week of May 1, 2016 was \$27.50.
-As a result of the continuing low spot price environment, we anticipate that we will continue to maintain production at levels that will be consistent with our contractual sales obligations, which are 662,000 pounds at an average realizable price of \$47.61 per pound (including the deliveries assigned during the quarter) in the current year.
+The average spot price per pound of U_3O_8 , as reported by Ux Consulting Company, LLC and TradeTech, LLC, for the week of July 25, 2016 was \$25.00.
+As a result of the continuing low spot price environment, we anticipate that we will continue to maintain production at levels that will be consistent with our 2016 contractual sales obligations, which are 662,000 pounds at an average realizable price of \$47.61 per pound (including the deliveries assigned during the first quarter) in the current year.

-The monthly 2016 production target for Lost Creek is to dry and drum an average of 55,000 to 60,000 pounds U_3O_8 .
-Production at this level will permit delivery into our 2016 term contract commitment, discretionary spot sales, and the continuing buildup of our inventory, with an estimated final production for 2016 within the previously-projected range of 650,000 to 750,000 pounds U_3O_8 .
+The monthly 2016 production target for Lost Creek is to dry and drum an average of 50,000 to 60,000 pounds U_3O_8 .
+Production at this level will permit delivery into our remaining 2016 term contract commitment, discretionary spot sales, and the continuing buildup of our inventory, with an estimated final production for 2016 within the range of 600,000 to 700,000 pounds U_3O_8 .
 Our production rate may be adjusted based on operational refinements, and indicators in the market, including uranium spot market and term pricing, and other factors.
 The assignment of delivery obligations we made in March 2016 permits us greater flexibility to make such operational decisions and/or to continue to build inventory.

-During the three months ended March 31, 2016, we sold 75,000 pounds of U_5O_8 at an average price per pound of \$36.12.
-Our gross margin per pound sold during the three month period was \$11.39, or approximately 32%, which was consistent with our projected margin percentage for the year.
-We expect the profit margins for the year 2016 to be between 25% and 30%.
+During the six months ended June 30, 2016, we sold 262,000 pounds of U_3O_8 at an average price per pound of \$36.07.
+Our gross margin per pound sold during the six-month period was \$9.55, or approximately 27%, which was lower than our projected margin percentage for the year due to a higher concentration of spot sales and deliveries into contracts with a lower price and a slightly higher cost per pound sold due to lower production volumes.
+Our projected deliveries for the balance of the year will be into contracts generating higher prices and we expect the profit margins for the year 2016 to be between 25% and 30%.